 Soon after 1897 the provinces and territories were invited to provide advice on the use, spelling and application of names, although until 1961 decisions were ultimately made in Ottawa.
 At that time, the responsibility for naming was transferred to the provinces.
 Since 1979, the authority for naming in Indian reserves, national parks, and military reserves has been jointly held by the appropriate federal department and the province concerned.
 In 1984, Yukon Territory and the Northwest Territories assumed responsibility for the names in their own jurisdictions.

 Among today's roles of the GNBC as a national coordinating body are the development of standard policies for the treatment of names and terminology, the promotion of the use of official names, and the encouragement of the development of international standards in cooperation with the United Nations and other national authorities responsible for naming policies and practices.

 The GNBC's Secretariat is provided by Natural Resources Canada.
 In concert with the GNBC Chairs and the representatives of the various federal, provincial and territorial jurisdictions, it handles all routine toponymic matters relating to Canada, on behalf of the GNBC.

-The Secretariat coordinates the information to be included in the automated and graphic name records for national use, arranges for the meetings of the GNBC and its various committees, organizes workshops and seminars, and undertakes the production of GNBC publications.
-It has an important role in encouraging the official use of names and in stimulating the development of standard policies.
+The Secretariat also coordinates the information to be included in the national database and has an important role in encouraging the official use of names and in stimulating the development of standard policies.
 It provides a focus for contacts with other national names authorities and promotes international cooperation with the United Nations and other organizations concerned with the global standardization of names.